 When I think back as long as I can, I remember my own Greek American family offering cookies at every wedding.
 Plates of baklava, kourambiethes, koulourakia, halva and other specialities were usually in the center of every table, offering guests a chance for something sweet with their coffee.

 These days, family members bake cookies and oftentimes the bridal couple will supplement with more from a local bakery.
 Brides often mix family cookies with cupcakes, regular and mini size, and some even place a small wedding cake in the middle of their table.

 In my experience, most brides wish to have their cookie table available as soon as guests walk into the reception.
-The consequence of waiting until later is too many cookies are left over with no place to go!
-Guests will load containers but even this will not always help.
+If you wait until later, too many cookies could be left over with no place to go!
 If you are having a large cookie table consider allowing your guests access to it from the moment they arrive at the reception.

 Through a recent poll on social media, I asked my friends and family what their favorite cookie table cookie was.
 The answers were mouth watering!
 Lady locks, the classic chocolate chip, kolackys, buckeyes, peanut butter blossoms, pizzelles, pecan tassies, lemon squares, chocolate truffles, nut rolls, mini cheesecakes are among the favorites.
 If I had to choose just one, I couldn’t!

 Here’s some helpful hints if you’d like to have a Pittsburgh cookie table:

 - You don’t have to organize it but it helps if you do.
 Have a family member ask and keep track of who is baking what.
 Think of your number of guests and multiply that number by 5.
 For example, 100 guests x 5 cookies each equals 500 cookies.
 Divide by 12 and that is 42 dozen cookies.
 It doesn’t take many family members to bake 42 dozen!